 By the due date for filing the Form 720, you must also send a separate copy of the report to the following address.

-Internal Revenue Service Center Cincinnati, OH 45999-0555
+Department of the Treasury Internal Revenue Service Cincinnati, OH 45999-0555

 Write "EXCISE - FIRST TAXPAYER'S REPORT" across the top of that copy.